-I visited the Fast for Families tent on the National Mall and found myself standing on holy ground.
-The walls were covered with an array of handwritten prayers, supportive messages, and inspiring artwork, as well as heartbreaking pleas and photos of families separated by deportation.
+Visiting the Fast for Families tent on the National Mall, I found myself standing on holy ground.
+The walls – covered with an array of handwritten prayers, supportive messages, heartbreaking pleas and photos – chronicled the lives of families separated by deportation.
 Together with other fasters, we wept as we shared our stories and our hopes, our fears and our frustrations.
 And I felt the spirit of God at work in that place.

 I only intended to fast for half a day that Friday, but I was moved to carry it through the weekend.
 As a novice faster, I was sustained by the words of Eliseo Medina, one of the core fasters and organizers of the campaign:

 Doing without food will not be easy, and I know that I will suffer physical hunger.
 But there is a deeper hunger within us.
 A hunger for an end to a system that creates such misery among those that come here to escape poverty and violence in search of the American dream, yet too often find death or mistreatment.
 That is why I fast; not out of anger, but out of faith, hope, and love.

 It was that hunger for justice that moved me to fast in solidarity with the millions of immigrants in our country who dwell in the shadows as second-class citizens.
 I fasted for those who sought a better life, such as my husband who crossed the border each day from Juarez, Mexico, to be educated in El Paso, Texas, during high school.
 And I fasted for those who live with the agonizing fear that their son, daughter, father, mother, or spouse might be deported.